Andy in late 2007

 In April 2000, I took time off work to attend the conference Toward a Science of Consciousness, held in Tucson, Arizona.
 This was a magical experience.
 University of Arizona philosophy professor David Chalmers was the master of ceremonies and the presiding genius of the whole conference series.

-Later in 2000, I moved with SAP Support to the new company campus at St. Leon-Rot, a ten-minute drive south of Walldorf.
-I focused on preparing training materials for courses held at the adjacent SAP University.
+Later in 2000, I moved with SAP Support to the new company campus at St. Leon-Rot, south of Walldorf.
+I focused on preparing training materials for courses held at SAP University.

 In April 2002, I attended the next Toward a Science of Consciousness conference, again at Tucson, Arizona.
-I presented a poster, although its contents left David Chalmers, Stuart Hameroff, and many others puzzled.
+I presented a poster.
 Soon after my return, I wrote a review of recent books by Ted Honderich and Colin McGinn for the Journal of Consciousness Studies (JCS).

-At SAP in 2002, I took an active role in the creation of a new series of online learning maps designed to enable consultants to train themselves on new releases of SAP products using a mixture of multimedia materials.
+At SAP in 2002, I took an active role in the creation of a new series of online learning maps designed to enable consultants to train themselves on SAP products using multimedia materials.

-In 2003, I started work as a Developer in SAP, now back in Walldorf, on intelligent search and classification tools and technology, and on new ideas for the Semantic Web such as the ontology language OWL.
+In 2003, I started work as a Developer in SAP, now back in Walldorf, on intelligent search and classification tools and technology, and on new ideas for the Semantic Web.

 In September 2003, I went as an SAP delegate to the conference DC-2003 on Dublin Core metadata held in Seattle.
 The conference program included a pleasant formal dinner at Microsoft in Redmond.